-Pineapple sage prefers a sunny location with well-draining soil that is consistently moist; established plants will tolerate drought conditions.
+Pineapple sage prefers a sunny location with well-draining soil that is consistently moist, although established plants will tolerate drought conditions.
 Pineapple sage is a semi-woody sub shrub that can get as tall as 4 feet with red flowers that bloom in late summer to early fall.

 Pineapple sage grows rapidly in a location with morning sun and afternoon shade.
 Those in more northern zones may plant in a protected location, mulch in winter, and experience perennial performance from the pineapple sage plant.

 The tubular shaped flowers of the pineapple sage plant are a favorite of hummingbirds, butterflies and bees.
 Include these in the butterfly garden or the herb garden or plant in other areas where fragrance is desired.
 Combine this plant in groupings, with other sages for a plethora of flying friends in the garden.